 - 1/2 cup packed brown sugar

 - 2 cloves garlic (finely minced)

 - 1/3 cup reduced sodium soy sauce

 - 1/4 teaspoon ground black pepper

-- Cilantro, sesame seeds, or chopped green onions, for garnish
+- Garnish: cilantro, sesame seeds, or chopped green onions

 - Place a large disposable baking pan on a large foil-lined baking sheet.
 If you don't have a disposable pan, line a large baking pan bottom and sides with heavy duty foil.

 - Wash the chicken wings and pat dry.
 With kitchen shears, cut off wing tips.
 Cut each trimmed wing into two pieces at the joint.

 - In a large cup or small bowl, combine the maple syrup, brown sugar, garlic, green onions, soy sauce, teriyaki, and peppers.

 - Arrange the chicken wing pieces in the prepared baking pan and pour the sauce over them.